DataAlgoDev/git-basics/git_commands.md

 ## Deleting files

+To list the files present in staging alreadyi

+    git ls-files
-git ls-files : To list the files present in staging area git rm <file-name> :  To remove file from direcory and staging area
+To remove file from direcory and staging already

+    git rm <file-name>

-## To revert the changes in staged files which was not commited
+### To revert the changes in staged files which was not commited

+*To revert specific file*

+    git checkout <file-name>
+    git restore <file>
-git checkout <file-name> | git restore <file>: To revert specific file git checkout . | git restore . : To revert all the changes in file to last commit
+*To revert all the changes in file to last commit*

+    git checkout .
+    git restore .
-git restore : if file was staged already then  do 'git checkout'
+**Note:If file was staged already then  do 'git checkout'**

 # Git cleanup